Nabhi Christian Ministries is a 2019 Top-Rated Great Nonprofit!

 Founded in 1996 and incorporated in 1998, NCM proudly serves approximately 541 low-income individuals living in the City of Pittsburgh and Allegheny County annually.
-Its budget is $44,991, a current church membership of 77 and a paid staff of 2.
-With the assistance of 60 volunteer mentors, 11 board members, partners, sponsors and small grants NCM spends 750 hours per year in faith-based and outreach activities.
-In 2020, NCM is working to expand its Hands for Hope Hardship program with the goal to increase positive interactions between neighbors by offering a combination of case-managed services that substitutes negative risk factors with positive support buffers that improves self-sufficiency.
+Its budget is $44,991, a current church membership of 77 and a newly paid staff of 4.
+With the assistance of 60 volunteer mentors, 11 board members, partners, sponsors and small grants NCM spends approximately 750 hours per year in faith-based and outreach activities.
+In 2020, NCM is working to expand its Hands for Hope Hardship program with the goal to increase positive interactions between neighbors by offering services that substitutes negative risk factors with positive support buffers that transforms lives.
 Participants are resilient and possess strengths that assist them in recovering from negative experiences.

 NCM is the recipient of the 2019, Zeta Phi Beta Sorority, Inc. Community Service Award for ongoing service and unwavering dedication to community outreach & engagement and the 2015 Jefferson and Soroptimist Awards for Outstanding Public Service for establishing the first African American Male Urban 4H Program Curriculum for the City of Pittsburgh through Penn State Extension.